roverwing/RoverWingHardware/docs/features/power.rst

 button resets both the RoverWing and the connected Feather board.

-Pressing the reset button twice puts the RoverWing in boot mode, used for uploading new firmware; this is indicated by dim red color of the NeoPixel LED.
+Pressing the reset button twice puts the RoverWing in boot mode, used for uploading new firmware; in this mode, the internal  NeoPixel LED is dimmed.
 To exit the boot mode, press the reset button once.